sidasmo/sonar-client-python/README.md

 # sonar-client-python
 ## Work in progress
-sonar-client-python provides a python api to speak to sonar-server
+sonar-client-python provides a python api to speak with sonar

-## Usage
 ## Tests
+you can run tests with:
+'python tests/basic.py' with default endpoint: 'http://localhost:9191/api' and Island: 'default' or you can run the tests with specified Endpoint and Island:
+'python tests/basic.py ENDPOINT ISLAND'

-## Functions
+## Functions to implement

 - [ ] Close
 - [ ] isWritable